15 Dec Webmart’s Glossary of Printing Terms

 a paper with a different colour or finish on each side.

-Off press colour proofs produced from film and coloured toner.
+Off press colour proofs produced using coloured toner.

 in halftone photography, elongated dots which give improved gradation of tones particularly in middle tones and vignettes.